 Your tour manager

 Your tour manager is there to organise and streamline your travels and to help you have the best trip possible.
 Whilst they are not a guide per se, they will share their local knowledge, give you suggestions for your free time and manage the day to day running of the tour.
 They will introduce you to their local friends and recommend great local restaurants and experiences.
 They will have a broad general knowledge of Nepal, so do feel free to tap into their wisdom.
 A full time local guide, as well as specialist guides will be with us throughout the tour to provide an in depth insight into the history and culture.
-In addition, on the trek we will provide one porter for every two trekkers.
-Your bag will be stored in a large duffel that the porter carries.

 We believe strongly in responsible travel.
 This includes being respectful to the local culture (ie dressing appropriately, and learning a few basic cultural do's and don'ts), being mindful of the environment, and leaving a positive image behind.
 Remember we are ambassadors for our country.
 Bringing a few photos of your family and home with you is a great way to interact with the locals by giving them a glimpse of your world whilst you visit theirs.